Phhofm/ParagonSR/README.md

 ## 7. Training & Deployment

-Please see the [release page for the pre-trained model](link-to-your-pretrain-release) for a detailed training template (`.yml`) and instructions.
+Please see the [release page for the pre-trained model](link-to-your-pretrain-release) (not yet released but coming soon) for a detailed training template (`.yml`) and instructions.

 A key feature of ParagonSR is its ability to be permanently fused for deployment.
 After training, run `fuse_model.py` and then `export_onnx.py` to create a final, high-speed, portable model for real-world applications.